EIGHTFINITE/DownloadItYourself/.github/SECURITY.md

 # Security Policy

+Any security vulnerability discovered will be fixed as soon as possible with as minimal impact as possible when reported.

 ## Supported Versions

 Only the latest release will receive security updates.

 ## Reporting a Vulnerability

-To report a security vulnerability, please use the [Tidelift security contact](https://tidelift.com/security).
-Tidelift will coordinate the fix and disclosure.
+If you have discovered a security vulnerability, please contact us immediately.